Nikon D800 vs Sony A99 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
+Both the D800 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The D800 was replaced by the Nikon D810, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D800 or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.